lsst-sqre/phalanx/docs/applications/nublado/major-upgrade.rst

-they're coming in as, which you very likely are, in addition to the new route, you need to do your utmost to make it extremely clear that if they are testing the new route, it is vital to make sure that their labs are shut down before changing from one route to the other.
+they're coming in as, which you very likely are, in addition to the new route, you need to do your utmost to make it extremely clear that if they are testing the new route, it is vital to make sure that their labs from the previous route are shut down before changing from one route to the other.
 If they do not do this, it will at best create confusion as open notebooks will be saved every five minutes by each environment, thus bafflingly reverting changes, and at worst it will cause full-scale corruption of the files the user has open.

 Silence Mobu complaints
 """""""""""""""""""""""

-Turn off ``mobu`` if you're using it, so that it doesn't complain about the service outage.
+Turn off ``mobu`` for notebooks if you're using it, so that it doesn't complain about the service outage.
+The easiest way to do this is, as an administrator, is to issue an HTTP ``DELETE`` against ``/mobu/flocks/<flockname>``.
+Note that none of the silencing/disabling steps require any changes to Phalanx; they are all being performed in the ArgoCD UI or the Kubernetes CLI, and will be undone by a sync at the end of the maintenance window.

 Disable logins
 """"""""""""""